apache/spark/UPDATING.md

 The Airflow CLI has been organized so that related commands are grouped together as subcommands.
-The `airflow list_dags` command is now `airflow dags list`, `airflow pause` is `airflow dags pause`, etc. For a complete list of updated CLI commands, see https://airflow.apache.org/cli.html.
+The `airflow list_dags` command is now `airflow dags list`, `airflow pause` is `airflow dags pause`, `airflow config` is `airflow config list`, etc.
+For a complete list of updated CLI commands, see https://airflow.apache.org/cli.html.

 ### Removal of Mesos Executor